 Give $24 a month to recognize and repair

 Why $24?
 Manhattan's founding myth is a shady settler real estate deal.
-Colonizing Europeans “paid” the Canarsie tribe $24 for the whole island, so claim our settler courts and textbooks, but Indigenous people did not practice private land ownership and exchanging gifts certainly did not equal a sale.
+Colonizing Europeans “paid” the Canarsie Nation $24 for the whole island, so claim our settler courts and textbooks, but Indigenous people did not practice private land ownership and exchanging gifts certainly did not equal a sale.
 This deliberate theft is at the origin of our city, but it has never been acknowledged by our colonial government or culture.
 It’s time for that to change, and it all starts with your monthly gift.

 Want more guidance on your particular gift?
 Check out: “How much should I give?” in our FAQ.